-Developments in the sector back to top
+Developments in the sector

 World construction output grew by 3 per cent in 2007, to reach US$ 4.7 trillion, compared with almost 5 per cent growth in 2006.
 The US market still dominates the global scene as the largest national construction market, representing 25 per cent of the world total.
 Japan is second, followed by China.
 After this comes Germany, followed by Italy, France, the United Kingdom, Brazil, Spain, Korea, Mexico, Australia and India.

 Developing country markets have been the most dynamic in recent years.
 China and India stand out, with spending on construction growing annually by more than 8 per cent.
 Next in line are Korea, Brazil and Mexico.
 Growth is are also impressive in Russia and the United Arab Emirates.

 The construction industry is relatively fragmented, with few dominant players in most sectors, whether by industry or country.
 This situation will only slowly evolve, with a handful of very large firms and a predominance of small and medium-sized players serving niche markets.

 Current commitments and exemptions